abudygold/bsp-fe/README-BREADCRUMB.md

 ## Usage: BreadcrumbsComponent

-The `FormlyComponent` is a powerful Angular component that allows you to create dynamic forms with various input types, including textboxes, dropdowns, datepickers, and chips.
-It supports reactive programming with Angular's `WritableSignal` for options management.
+The `BreadcrumbsComponent` is designed to enhance navigation within your Angular application by providing a breadcrumb trail that reflects the current route.
+This component is particularly useful for applications with complex routing structures, allowing users to easily navigate back to previous pages.

-### 1. Define Form Constants
+### 1. Define Breadcrumb Constants

-Create a constants file to define your form configuration and buttons.
+Create a constants file to define your breadcrumb configuration.
 This helps in maintaining a clean structure and reusability across your application.:

 ```typescript
 import { Routes } from '@angular/router';